 We are part of the Yellow Ribbon Program and provide free tuition to members of that program.
 Learn more on our scholarships page.

 Read more about VA benefits at Susquehanna.

 Except for advance checks, the VA pays on a post payment system.
 Initial claims are normally paid within 8 weeks of submission.
 Subsequent claims are paid on a monthly basis consistent with enrollment.

 All academic credit programs at Susquehanna are approved for VA education benefits.
 Courses in which grades of A, B or C are earned will be paid one time by the VA.
 A course in which a grade of D+ or lower is earned can be repeated only if a C- grade or better is required.
 The VA will pay one time to repeat a course under this scenario.
 The VA will pay to repeat courses where a grade of F was earned.

-Veterans under Chapter 30, 35, 1606 and 1607 in need of academic assistance to successfully complete a course may apply for VA tutorial assistance.
+Veterans under Chapter 30, 35 and 1606 in need of academic assistance to successfully complete a course may apply for VA tutorial assistance.
 The VA will pay up to $100 per month for tutorial assistance.
 For details, contact the certifying official in the registrar's office.
-All Susquehanna students may use the free tutoring services at the Center for Academic Achievement.
+All Susquehanna students may use the free tutoring services at the Center for Academic Success.

 If you are applying for VA educational benefits based on a parent or spouse's military service:

 Apply for VA Educational Benefits online through the Vets.gov website.
 Select the link for Application Process.

 - When asked if your sponsor has transferred benefits to you, select yes if your sponsor has transferred benefits to you through the Department of Defense (DOD) website.
 Complete the application.
 Then follow steps #2-3 below.